 Voters can choose to vote in-person at a Voter Service and Polling Center, but MUST surrender their Vote-by-Mail ballot.
 Click HERE to find your Voter Service and Polling Center.

 YES.
 All registered voters may vote early In-Person at their Voter Service and Polling Centers beginning fifteen (15) days before any Election, excluding Sundays.
 Voters will be asked to surrender their Vote-by-Mail ballot.
 Click HERE to find your Voter Service and Polling Center.

 Youth Vote in Primary?

 NO. Contact your state representatives and ask them to allow all voters who will be eighteen (18) on or before any Election to vote in the preceding Primary Election.

 Students attending college in Colorado should visit the CAMPUS PROJECT for more information on registering to vote and voting in Colorado.

-Military and Overseas Voters should go HERE for more information on registering to vote and voting in Colorado.
+Military and Overseas Voters should go to the Federal Voting Assistance Program website for more information on registering to vote and voting in Colorado.

 Voters With Disabilities

 Voters with disabilities should go HERE for more info.